CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 {{<note title="Definition" type="info">}}

-Definition: A function is a reusable set of instructions.
+A function is a reusable set of instructions.

 {{</note>}}